MartinvonBerg/wp-strip-image-metadata/README.md

 * Log Errors: whether to log error output which can be helpful for debugging purposes.

 ## Changelog

+### 1.1.0 - 2023-05-01
+* Updates for phpstan check with level 8.
+Only 8 error messages remain, but these are due to inconstent type definitions in WP funtions.
+No functional changes.
+Readme update.

 ### 1.0 - 2023-04-27